 Born in 1972 in Debrecen, Hungary, Hajdu Szabolcs is director, actor and screenwriter, graduated from the University of Theater and Film Arts of Budapest in 2000.

-“Pascal Library” premiered at the Berlinale in 2010 and won numerous awards, “Mirage” (Délibáb, 2014) premiered at the Toronto International Film Festival, and its latest film “Békeidő” at the Geneva International Film Festival.
+“Bibliothèque Pascal” premiered at the Berlinale in 2010 and won numerous awards, “Mirage” (Délibáb, 2014) premiered at the Toronto International Film Festival, “It’s Not the Time of My Life” (2016) premiered at Karlovy Vary International Film Festival and won the Crystal Globe Award for Best Film and Best Actor (Szabolcs Hajdu) and its latest film “Treasure City” (Békeidő, 2020) premiered at the Geneva International Film Festival.

 - 2020 Treasure City